choderalab/modelforge/docs/getting_started.rst

 - SPICE1 (/openff)
 - SPICE2

-By default, models predict the total energy and per-atom forces within a given cutoff radius and can be trained on energies and forces.
+By default, potentials predict the total energy  and per-atom forces within a given cutoff radius and can be trained on energies and forces.

 .. note:: PaiNN and PhysNet can also predict partial charges and calculate long-range interactions.
 PaiNN can additionally use multipole expansions.
 These features will introduce additional terms to the loss function.

 In the following example, we will train a SchNet model on the ANI1x dataset with energies and forces as the target properties.
+TOML files are used to define the potential architecture, dataset, training routine, and runtime parameters.

 Defining the Potential
 +++++++++++++++++++++++++++++++++++++++

-The potential is defined in a TOML file.
+The potential architecture and relevant parameters are defined in a TOML configuration file.
 Here is an example of a potential definition for a SchNet model.
 Note that we use 16 radial basis functions, a maximum interaction radius of 5.0 angstroms, and 16 filters.
 We use a `ShiftedSoftplus`` activation (the fully differentiable version of ReLu) function and featurize the atomic number of the atoms in the dataset.
 Finally, we normalize the per-atom energy and reduce the per-atom energy to the per-molecule energy (which will then be returned)..

 .. code-block:: toml